fire-archive/DesignConcepts/chapters/level_04.md

-# Level 4: The Early Stages of the Design Process
+# The Early Stages of the Design Process

 *Originally posted July 9, 2009*